-CHELTENHAM GIRLS' HIGH SCHOOL SCHOOL BUSINESS OR APPROVED LEAVE APPLICATIO N approved leave)
+CHELTENHAM GIRLS' HIGH SCHOOL SCHOOL BUSINESS OR APPROVED LEAVE APPLICATION

-(To be used by students anticipating absence from an assessment task due to school business or
+(To be used by students anticipating absence from an assessment task due to school business or approved leave)

-Student Name Subject Course (circle one) HSC/PRELIM/RoSA.
+Student Name Subject Course (c ircle one) HSC/PRELIM/RoSA.

 Class: Year

-Task: % Value
+Task: % Value .

 Date Due/Scheduled

 Teacher's Name

-Please explain the nature of the school l ousiness or approved leav /e
+Please explain the nature of the ne school business or approved leave

-Documentary Evidence Sighted Yes/ No Form of evidence
+Documentary Evidence Sighte ed Yes/No Form of evide ence

-1. Student's Signature C Date
+1. Student's Signature Date

-2. Parent's Signature [ Date
+2. Parent's Signature Date

-3. Deputy Principal Signature Date
+3. Deputy Principal Signature 9 Date

-4. THIS FORM NOW TO BE HANDED OF THE ASSESSMENT TASK.
-TO THE FACULTY HEAD TEACHER PRIOR TO THE DUE DATE
+4. THIS FORM NOW TO BE HANDED TO THE FACULTY HEAD TEACHER PRIOR TO THE DUE DATE OF THE ASSESSMENT TASK.

-5. Head Teacher Determination:
+5. Head Teacher Determinat ion:

 a.
-Original task to be complete ed on/by (date)
+Original task to be e completed on/by (date)

 b.
-Alternative task to be comp leted on/by (date)
+Alternative task to be completed on/by (date)

 NOTE: Where the student submits the task or this application after the due date, refer to the penalties as detailed in the policy.

-Head Teacher's comment (if applicable)
+Head Teacher's comment (if a pplicable)

-6. Head Teacher Signature I Date
+6. Head Teacher Signature .
+Date

-THIS FORM NOW TO BE RETURN Parental acknowledgement of Head OR PARENT ACKNOWLEDGEMENT
+THIS FORM NOW TO BE RETURNED TO THE STUDENT FOR PARENT ACKNOWLEDGEMENT Parental acknowledgement of Head Teacher determination

 Parent Name: Parent Signature: Date

-9. Student returns form to Head Teacher before assessment Action by Head Teacher: This form now to be copied by the Head Teacher and copies distributed as below: a.
-Original to be filed by Head Teacher b.
+9. Student returns form to Head Teacher before assessment

+Action by Head Teacher: This form now to be copied by the Head Teacher and copies distributed as below:

+- a.
+Original to be filed by Head Teacher - b.
 Copy to parent

-IF YOU ARE NOT SATISFIED WITH THE DETERMINATION YOU MAY APPEAL.
-PLEASE FOLLOW THE PROCESS AS PER THE ASSESSMENT POLICY
+IF YOU ARE NOT SATISFIED WITH THE DETERMINATION, YOU MAY APPEAL.
+PLEASE FOLLOW THE PROCESS AS PER THE ASSESSMENT POL